peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

   ./case.build
   ./case.submit

-By default initial conditions from a previous aquaplanet simulation are used.
+By default, initial conditions from a previous aquaplanet simulation are used.
 The SST pattern is the APE "QOBS" option, which is used in APE and CFMIP protocols.
 The atmospheric ozone is specified to be that used for APE.
 Aerosol emissions are neglected except for sea salt (which is diagnostic), see Medeiros et al. [1]_ for details.

 ###############################################################
 Example 2: Default Aquaplanet with Slab-Ocean Model
 ###############################################################
 To run the standard CAM6 aquaplanet with a 30 m uniform slab-ocean, simply supply the compset name::

-  cd cime/scripts
+  % cd cime/scripts
-  ./create_newcase --case aqua_case --compset QSC6 --res f09_f09_mg17
+  % ./create_newcase --case aqua_case --compset QSC6 --res f09_f09_mg17
-  cd aqua_case
+  % cd aqua_case
-  ./case.setup
+  % ./case.setup
-  ./case.build
+  % ./case.build
-  ./case.submit
+  % ./case.submit

 Note that the slab-ocean model has no ocean heat transport by default; the user must specify an appropriate "qflux" file.
 To specify such a file::

-  ./xmlchange --file env_run.xml --id DOCN_SOM_FILENAME --val path/to/file.nc
+  % ./xmlchange --file env_run.xml --id DOCN_SOM_FILENAME --val path/to/file.nc

 ###############################################################